 4. Output format and export to CAD software

-To finalize the digitization process, geometric entities, such as the pivot point, can be imported directly to the preferred CAD software in use, using the VXmodel software module, proprietary to Creaform.
-It integrates seamlessly with VXelements and thus allows finalizing 3D scan data.
-While CAD software comes with all the design and modeling capabilities you need, VXmodel provides the tools to quickly and seamlessly integrate a scan-based design process.
+To finalize the digitizing process, geometric entities, such as the pivot point, can be imported directly into the user's preferred CAD software, thanks to Creaform's proprietary VXmodel software module.
+It integrates seamlessly with VXelements, enabling 3D scan data to be finalized.
+While the CAD software comes with all the design and modeling capabilities you need, VXmodel provides the tools you need to quickly and seamlessly integrate a scan-based design process.

-Now in possession of these figures, Dan Robert performed in-depth kinematics analyzes of the short link bikes, in order to determine the actual values regarding the leverage ratio, anti-sag, anti-derailment, travel of the axis, etc.
+Now in possession of these figures, Dan Robert has carried out in-depth kinematic analyses of short-link bikes, to determine the real values concerning leverage ratio, anti-sag, anti-derailment, axle travel, etc.

-The digitization took about 15 minutes and the entire process from preparation to the final 3D model took less than an hour.
+Scanning took around 15 minutes, and the whole process, from preparation to the final 3D model, took less than an hour.

-Looking back, we can assure readers that readers can trust the Behind The Numbers series of posts, as contributors have made every effort to ensure that all measurements are correct for all bikes and setups.
+With the benefit of hindsight, we can assure readers that they can rely on the Behind The Numbers series of posts, as the contributors have gone to great lengths to ensure the accuracy of all measurements for all bikes and configurations.

-In the end, this joint adventure made it possible to provide exact data concerning the short link suspensions, in order to pave the way for methods of positioning the pivot points, in a finer way than what was expected during the stage of design.
-In reality, they have barely scratched the surface of what is possible with 3D scanning in the ATV industry.
+In the end, this joint venture provided accurate data on short-link suspensions, to pave the way for methods of positioning pivot points more finely than had been anticipated during the design stage.
+In reality, they have barely scratched the surface of what can be achieved with 3D scanning in the ATV industry.

-Manufacturers in all industries who have not already tried or implemented it can take advantage of 3D scanning technologies to validate concepts, inspect and compare components, as well as create intelligent product designs.
+Manufacturers in all sectors, who haven't already tried it or implemented it, can benefit from 3D scanning technologies to validate concepts, inspect and compare components, and create intelligent product designs.

-Pinkbike and Creaform wish to send their thanks to Santa Cruz, for their openness to discussion and their efforts in their quest for accuracy and consistency.
-We would also like to thank the Mathieu Performance bike store in Quebec, which opened its doors to us to play with their Santa Cruz Megatower, as part of this project.
-Finally, a big thank you to Dan Robert, the instigator of the Behind the Numbers article, which illustrates Creaform's 3D scanning technologies.
-Former senior bicycle engineer at Scott Sports, Dan Robert created the Garage Bike project, engineering services for the bicycle industry, based in Champéry, Switzerland.
+Pinkbike and Creaform would like to thank Santa Cruz for their openness to discussion and their efforts in the quest for accuracy and consistency.
+We'd also like to thank Mathieu Performance bike store in Quebec City, who opened their doors to us to play with their Santa Cruz Megatower, as part of this project.
+Finally, a big thank you to Dan Robert, the instigator of the Behind the Numbers article, which helps illustrate Creaform's 3D scanning technologies.
+A former senior bicycle engineer with Scott Sports, Dan Robert created the Garage Bike project, engineering services for the bicycle industry, based in Champéry, Switzerland.